Are you a school administrator? Yes No x to close

 Bachelor’s Degree in Management Information Systems

 For in-person programs, Carnegie Mellon University, The Massachusetts Institute of Technology, and Georgia Institute of Technology all have highly rated programs.
 For online programs, Washington State University, East Carolina University, and Saint Francis University all have highly rated programs.
+Check with these schools to learn the most current options to earn a degree in Managed Information Systems using the GI Bill, the Yellow Ribbon program, or Tuition Assistance.

 Jobs you can get with a Bachelor’s Degree in Management Information Systems